 ASESINADO POR SUS AMIGOS,

 ‘Assassinated by his friends!’
-Struck by this extraordinary epitaph I made enquiries about the subject of it, and found that a party of young men from good families of the place were in the habit of gambling together, till Alvarez won heavily form all the others.
+Struck by this extraordinary epitaph I made enquiries about the subject of it, and found that a party of young men from good families of the place were in the habit of gambling together, till Alvarez won heavily from all the others.
 They determined to pay their debts by getting rid of their creditor, and enticing him to a lonely place the deliberately murdered him; they put his dead body in a coach that was ready, and threw it down a well in the neighbourhood.
 They had laid their plans so that detection seemed impossible; but by an extraordinary chance there was a witness to the crime, who denounced them.
 Great efforts were made by family influence to save them, but in vain; they were executed, and the brother of the murdered man erected the obelisk to his memory.
 In another part of the Recoleta was a dreadful hole, into which the victims of the tyranny of Rosas used to be precipitated wholesale; but those times are happily over, and no trace of them remains except in the memory of the Buenos Ayreans.

 This text is valuable in so many ways.
 It gives us a first-hand account of burial practices & tomb placement of the time.
 Hinchliff also discusses the general appearance of Recoleta Cemetery as well as tombs which no longer exist.
 Finally, he makes the cemetery a tourist destination & finds an interesting story to tell.
 Apparently some things never change!